Particular/docs.particular.net/nservicebus/recoverability/index.md

 ## Immediate Retries

-By default up to five immediate retries are performs if the message processing results in exception being thrown.
+By default up to five immediate retries are performed if the message processing results in exception being thrown.
 This value [can be configured](/nservicebus/recoverability/configure-immediate-retries.md).

 Note: The configured value describes the minimum number of times a message will be retried if its processing consistently fails.
 Especially in environments with competing consumers on the same queue, there is an increased chance of retrying a failing message more times across the endpoints.